-Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFS-managed Alaska marine mammals between 2014 and 2018 is listed, by marine mammal stock, in Young et al. (2020); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
-The minimum estimated mean annual level of human-caused mortality and serious injury for Western Arctic bowhead whales between 2014 and 2018 is 56 whales: 0.2 in U.S. commercial fisheries (Table 3) and 56 in subsistence takes by Natives of Alaska (number landed + struck and lost mortality) and Russia (number landed, struck and lost not reported).
-Potential threats most likely to result in direct human-caused mortality or serious injury of individuals in this stock include entanglement in fishing gear and ship strikes due to increased vessel traffic (from increased commercial shipping in the Chukchi and Beaufort seas) (Smith and Stephenson 2013).
+Information for each human-caused mortality, serious injury, and non-serious injury reported for NMFS-managed Alaska marine mammals between 2015 and 2019 is listed, by marine mammal stock, in Freed et al. (2021); however, only the mortality and serious injury data are included in the Stock Assessment Reports.
+The minimum estimated mean annual level of human-caused mortality and serious injury for Western Arctic bowhead whales between 2015 and 2019 is 52 whales: 0.2 in U.S. commercial fisheries, 0.6 in unknown (commercial, recreational, or subsistence) fisheries, 50 in subsistence takes by Natives of Alaska (51 whales (landed plus struck and lost mortality) minus 0.6 whales seriously injured in fisheries interactions prior to harvest), and 0.8 in subsistence takes by Natives of Russia (number landed; struck and lost not reported).
+Potential threats most likely to result in direct human-caused mortality or serious injury of individuals in this stock include entanglement in fishing gear and ship strikes due to increased vessel traffic (from increased commercial shipping in the Chukchi and Beaufort seas).